Adventures in AP Style – Trojan or trojan

 However, the trusty AP Style Guide is silent on the computer term for trojan which is akin to the non-capitalized, “virus.”

 Webster’s only defines “Trojan horse” in the computer sense.
-The difficulty with this solution is that it works best in non-technical situations where the term isn’t needed to be repeated.
+The difficulty with this solution is that it works best in non-technical situations where the term doesn’t need to be repeated.
 Constantly using “Trojan horse” in a more technical article where the term is used several times will throw of the rhythm of the prose fairly quickly.

 So, what is a writer to do when faced with the obstacle of needing to “use AP Style” without any guidance from the AP Stylebook?

-Generally, I check to see if a respected news source like a news paper has published anything with the word or phrase I need, though in this case, the technique has proven less useful.
+Generally, I check to see if a respected news source like a newspaper, or other respected news sites, has published anything with the word or phrase I need, though in this case, the technique has proven less useful.
 Most examples I can find also use the phrase “Trojan horse” even when speaking about computer malware.

 The second difficulty is that Google’s News Search inexplicably returns results based upon user comments to a news story.
 Thus, when trying to find New York Times articles with the word “Trojan,” I get numerous results in which the word is written by John Doe, who isn’t much of an AP authority.